SDA-SE/sda-spring-boot-commons/docs/migration-6-to-7.md

     * If many tests utilize the database, memory consumption may degrade after the update.
 To mitigate this, consider using a single global embedded MongoDB (as outlined in [web-testing](web-testing.md/#mongodb))

+* Java 17 support removed.
+* Java 25 support added.
+  * The distroless image for this java version is `gcr.io/distroless/java25-debian13`.